 Tropicfeel is a new travel shoe brand producing 100% Vegan PETA Certified shoes with recycled plastic and other eco-friendly, animal-friendly materials.
 The shoes are excellent for travel because they weigh only 7 ounces, can be used for walking, hiking, swimming and working out, thus replace several pairs of shoes and saving on luggage space and weight.

 My pair of Monsoon Tropicfeels are my new favorite travel companion for city breaks, outdoor adventures, and even at the gym when I’m not traveling.

 You can take a look at my recent product review of these awesome shoes on my other site here for more information on the brand and their shoes.
-If you want to buy some use our discount code JUSTAPACK for 10% off.
+If you want to check out their site or buy some use our discount code JUSTAPACK for 10% off.